-One-day classes: If you believe that extenuating circumstances justify a withdrawal after the class met, you may submit a Petition for Exception to the Withdrawal Policy Form at the Registration Office.
+One-day classes: Students may not withdraw from classes that have ended.
+If you believe that extenuating circumstances justify a withdrawal after the class met, you may submit a Petition for Exception to the Withdrawal Policy Form at the Registration Office.
 An instructor signature will be required to verify that you did not attend the class.
 Requests for exceptions to the Withdrawal Policy for one-day classes will be accepted up to 10 business days after the class has met.
-If approved, a student will receive a withdrawal grade of "W." No refunds for one-day courses are allowed after the class has ended for the quarter.
+If approved, a student will receive a withdrawal grade of "W." Refunds for one-day courses are available if the student withdraws prior to the first class session.

 Students unable to withdraw by the end of the eighth week of the quarter due to extenuating circumstances should contact the Registration Office at 360-992-2183 for information about alternate options.

 Under guidance of the Registrar, students who meet the circumstances as stated in the Procedure for Administrative Withdrawal Request may request a withdrawal.
 This process is not intended for students who fail to meet the established refund guidelines, for sudden medical issues, death of an immediate family member or to initiate a refund for a student called to active military duty.
 Circumstances for consideration must be:

 verifiable error on the part of a Clark College employee